fa-mel/NMR-Analysis-for-T1-T2-Weighted-Imaging-of-a-Chicken-Egg/README.md

 # T1 and T2 Weighted Imaging of a Chicken Egg

 This project provides a Python-based pipeline for the analysis of Nuclear Magnetic Resonance (NMR) relaxation data from a chicken egg.
-The primary goal is to determine the optimal imaging parameters (TR and TE) for generating T1-weighted and T2-weighted contrast between the yolk and albumen using a Spin-Echo sequence.
+The primary goal is to determine the optimal imaging parameters (TR and TE) for generating T1-weighted and T2-weighted contrast between the yolk and albumen.

 ## Background